October 21, 2024 — Issue Brief

 Extend the 36% interest rate cap that protects active duty servicemembers to all consumers, with much lower rate caps for large loans.

-Stop evasions of federal and state lending laws through rent-a-bank lending, fake tribal lending, and fintech credit products like earned wage advance loans, where workers pay to be paid.
+Stop evasions of federal and state lending laws through rent-a-bank lending, fake tribal lending, and fintech credit products like earned wage advance loans, which make workers pay to be paid.

 Junk fees, rental debt, and tenant screening add to the burden of families trying to rent decent, affordable housing.